INS Viraat: Preservation plans

 In July 2015, it was announced that the ship would be transferred to the Government of Andhra Pradesh for conversion into a museum ship at a cost of ₹20 crore; Chandrababu Naidu, the chief minister of Andhra Pradesh, confirmed the plans on 8 February 2016.
 By April 2016, however, the plans had apparently fallen through.
 A British businessman's proposal to preserve the ship failed when its crowdfunding campaign failed to make a tenth of its goal and it was stated that if Viraat was not to be preserved, she would be scrapped.

 On 1 November 2018 the Maharashtra cabinet approved the conversion of Viraat into India's first moored maritime museum and marine adventure centre, to be located near Nivati, Sindhudurg district.
 This proposal, which included a hotel, did not attract tenders because of high cost, and the state government abandoned it in November 2019.

 After an expert committee determined Viraat 's structural deterioration made her preservation unviable, the union government decided to scrap her and held an online auction; in July 2020, Gujarat-based shipping firm Shri Ram Shipping purchased the ship from the Metal Scrap Corporation for ₹38.54 crore.
-She was scheduled be dismantled at Alang starting in September 2020.
+She was scheduled to be dismantled at Alang starting in September 2020.
 On 19 September 2020, Viraat was towed from her berth at the Mumbai Naval Dockyard to the scrappers at Alang in the Bhavnagar district of Gujarat, reaching the port at Alang on the evening of 22 September.

 On 28 September, Viraat was beached at Alang.
 At the end of September, a private Mumbai-registered company, Envitech Marine Consultants Private Limited, offered to purchase the ship from Shree Ram Shipping and preserve her as a museum and tourist centre, to be provisionally berthed at Goa.
 The Goa state government gave its support provided the project was approved by the Ministry of Defence, the necessary clearances were obtained and the state would incur no financial obligations.
 Shree Ram Shipping offered to sell Viraat to Envitech for ₹100 crore, provided the firm receive the clearances and assume all cost and risk.
 Discussions were in progress as of 1 October.

 On 10 February 2021 a Supreme Court hearing stayed the dismantling of the ship.
 The Court heard that Envitech proposed to purchase the ship for RS 100 cr and sought responses from Shree Ram Shipping and the Ministry of Defence.
-On 10 April 2021, the Supreme Court informed counsel for Envitech that INS Viraat had already become private property of Shree Ram Group; who had testified that 40% of the ship had already been broken.
+On 10 April 2021, the Supreme Court informed counsel for Envitech that INS Viraat had already become private property of Shree Ram Group; who had testified that 40% of the ship had already been broken, and on 12 April 2021 the petition was dismissed saying it was too late since 40% of the ship had been dismantled.

 There is a plan to have two of INS Viraat's anchors displayed at the Port Museum in Alappuzha, which is being developed.